woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/minorupdate.rst

       Make sure to replace ``<username>`` and ``<password>`` with the user name and password supplied to you after your purchase.

-         * If installing on Precise:
+         * If installing on Ubuntu 12:

            .. code-block:: bash

               echo "deb https://<username>:<password>@apt-ee.boundlessgeo.com/suite/v45/ubuntu/ precise main" >> /etc/apt/sources.list.d/opengeo.list

-         * If installing on Trusty:
+         * If installing on Ubuntu 14:

            .. code-block:: bash